freesewing/freesewing/markdown/dev/reference/settings/measurements/en.md

 title: measurements
 ---

-The `measurements` settings should hold and object with the measurements to draft the pattern for.
+The `measurements` settings should hold an object with the measurements to draft the pattern for.

 ## Signature